 How License Suspensions Work in Florida

-Florida drivers can have their licenses suspended for a variety of reasons, including (but not limited) to the following:
+The State of Florida may suspend your driver’s license for a variety of reasons, including (but not limited) to the following:

 - Failure to pay traffic fines